-Agency privileges Privileges granted to staff Protocol of privileges and immunities / diplomatic status Education / day care The Agency's headquarters are located in Valenciennes and Lille.
-The French authority pledge to provide the necessary support to ensure the location of the Agency's headquarters will remain unchanged.
+Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care The Agency's headquarters are located in Valenciennes and Lille.
+The French authority pledge to provide the necessary support to ensure the location of the Agency's headquarters will remain (SNFs experts trainees interims) ( $\Delta rt = 1$ ) ensure the location of the Agency's headquarters will remain unchanged.
 (Art.
 3) The Agency's premises are inviolable, exempt from perquisition, requisition, confiscation or expropriation.
 No French authority can enter the building without the prior agreement of the Executive Director.
 The property and assets of the Agency cannot be subject of legal measure of constraint without the authorisation of the CJEU.
 (Art.
 4) The Agency's archives and all official documents are also inviolable.
 The Agency will benefit from the same treatment the French Government provides to diplomatic missions when it comes to official communication.
-No restriction can be placed on neither official communication addressed to the Agency.
-In addition, the Agency shall have the right to use codes and to dispatch and receive official correspondence and other official communications by courier or in sealed bags which shall be subject to the same privileges and immunities as diplomatic couriers and bags.
-(Art.
-5) The Agency is entitled to display the flag of the EU, as well as its own on its premises and vehicles (Art.
-6) The HQ Agreement differentiates statutory staff (officials, TAs, CAs) and external staff (SNEs, experts, trainees, interims).
-(Art.
-1).
-The privileges and immunities provided for the statutory staff aim to guarantee their independence and the unimpeded functioning of ERA.
+No restriction can be placed on neither official communication addressed to the Agency or a member of its personnel, nor on any communication emanating from the Agency.
+In addition, the Agency shall have the right to The privileges and immunities provided for the statutory staff aim to guarantee their independence and the unimpeded functioning of ERA.
 The Executive Director and the statutory staff (Art.
-10): enjoy immunity from jurisdiction, even after the termination of their mission, in respect of acts carried out by them in the exercise of their functions are exempt from national taxes on earnings, salaries and respective supplements paid by the Agency enjoy the exemption for themselves and their spouses from measures restricting immigration and from aliens' registration formalities; enjoy the same privileges in respect of currency and exchange regulations comparably to those accorded to staff of international organisations enjoy the right to import duty-free their furniture and personal effects at the time of first taking up their post in France and the right on the termination of their functions in France to export free of duty their furniture and personal effects, subject in both cases to conditions considered necessary by the French authorities Enjoy the right to import duty-free their private car acquired whether in the country of their last residence or in the country of which they are nationals, bound by the single market rules.
-They also enjoy the French authorities; No provision in the headquarters agreement.
+10): enjoy immunity from jurisdiction, even after the termination of their mission, in respect of acts carried out by them in the exercise of their functions are exempt from national taxes on earnings, salaries and respective supplements paid by the Agency enjoy the exemption for themselves and their spouses from measures restricting immigration and from aliens' registration formalities; enjoy the same privileges in respect of currency and exchange regulations comparably to those accorded to staff of international organisations enjoy the right to import duty-free their furniture and personal effects at the time of first taking up their post in France and the right on the termination of their functions in France to export free of duty their furniture and personal effects, subject in both cases to conditions considered necessary by the French authorities in the headquarter s agreement.
 Please refer to Annex V. E. Schooling for further information on education.